gbdev/pandocs/src/Audio_Registers.md

 ## Sound Channel 4 — Noise

-This channel is used to output white noise, which is done by randomly switching the amplitude between two levels fairly fast.
+This channel is used to output white noise[^not_white], which is done by randomly switching the amplitude between two levels fairly fast.

 The frequency can be adjusted in order to make the noise appear "harder" (lower frequency) or "softer" (higher frequency).

 The random function that switches the output level can also be manipulated.
 Certain settings can cause the wave to be more regular, sounding closer to a pulse than noise.

+[^not_white]:
+By default, the noise will sound close to white; but it can be manipulated to sound differently.

 ### FF20 — NR41: Channel 4 length timer \[write-only\]